How do I audit my deposits and withdrawals?

 5. After you are satisfied with your deposits.
 You want to look at your withdrawals next.
 When adding up your withdrawal be sure you not only add up your amounts you sent but the fees associated with sending the asset.
 Each asset and transaction has the fee you paid in the transaction line.

-6. Finally take your total deposits and subtract your total withdrawals this final number will be your final balance Exodus will list.
+6. Finally take your total deposits and subtract your total withdrawals this final number will be your final balance.